top of page

 1. An Enchantment of Ravens by Margaret Rogerson + “Snow On The Beach (feat.
 Lana Del Rey)” by Taylor Swift

 The romance between the two main characters in An Enchantment of Ravens (Isobel & Rook) can be summed up by the lyric: “weird but f—— beautiful.”
 As someone who isn’t really a fan of romance, I find this novel surprisingly one of my favorite young adult books.
 It doesn’t take itself too seriously (much like “Snow On The Beach”), yet it is written masterfully.
-Isobel, a talented mortal portrait artist, lives among the tricky and conniving fair folk who are unable to perform any “crafts,” such as painting or cooking.
+Isobel, our narrator, lives as a brilliantly talented mortal portrait artist among the tricky and conniving fair folk who are unable to perform any “crafts,” such as painting or cooking.
 The story follows her adventure through the autumn lands as she is wrongfully abducted by Rook, the autumn prince.
-This novel is a very quick and cozy read, filled with fantastical elements and expertly written adventures, mirroring the odd yet enchanting narrative in “Snow On The Beach.”
+This novel is a very cozy and quick read, filled with fantastical elements and expertly written adventures, mirroring the odd yet enchanting narrative in “Snow On The Beach.”

 1. Vicious by V.E.
 Schwab + “Villainous Thing” by Shayfer James